ikrima/gamedevguide/contents/guides/ue4guide/general-debugging/Print BP Callstack.md

 *Reference From <https://www.unrealengine.com/en-US/blog/debugging-ufunction-invoke>*

-Print Blueprint CallStack from Visual Studio
+Print Blueprint CallStack from Visual Studio:

-- In the immediate window: {,,UE4Editor-Core}::PrintScriptCallstack(false)
+- In the immediate window: `cpp>{,,UE4Editor-Core}::PrintScriptCallstack(false)`

-- How to make a command alias & button for it with Visual Commander Macro:
+- How to make a command alias & button for it with Visual Commander Macro

   ```csharp
   using EnvDTE;